mlrun/demos/getting-started.md

 <details markdown="1">

 You may want to go the extra mile and create an automated pipeline.
-For example, using GitHub actions to trigger model training when you provide new training file or deploy a model to serving once you train a new model or running a GitLab CI job.
+For example, using GitHub actions to trigger model training when you provide a new training file or deploy a model to serving once you train a new model or running a GitLab CI job.

-See [**the MLRun documentation**](https://docs.mlrun.org/en/latest/ci-pipeline.html) for using MLRun in order to create a CI pipeline.
+See [**the MLRun documentation**](https://docs.mlrun.org/en/latest/ci-pipeline.html) to create a CI pipeline with MLRun.

 </details>

 <a id="summary"></a>
 ## Summary

-While it is tempting to start writing code right away, you will likely succeed by taking the time to research.
-Any existing publicly available data and models will significantly reduce the amount of effort.
-Also, consider what skillset are needed to complete your project and find the right teammates that can help you drive your project to completion.
+While it is tempting to start writing code right away, you'll thank yourself later if you take some time to research.
+Using existing publicly available data and models will significantly reduce the amount of effort to bring your project to production.

 We also recommend being active in [**the Slack channel**](https://go.iguazio.com/mlopslive/joincommunity).
-Talking with other people can help discuss ideas together.
+Talking about your project with other people can help everyone generate ideas together.